|AUTOCARS DE LA VALLEE D'AZERGUES|

 69870 ST. JUST d’AVRAY

-This business still exists in 2018.
-The owner for many years was Paul DESMURE, and when he died in 1983, two company employees bought the business from his estate and continued to operate.
+This is the name of the business as it exists in 2018.
+The incumbent for many years was Paul Marius DESMURE, and when he died in 1983, two company employees bought the business from his estate and continued to operate.

-But the scope of this story is limited to the period 1932 to 1968 – from the origins up until the day when Paul Desmure – born on 20/02/1921 at St. Just d’Avray - was in full control.
+So the scope of this story is limited to the period 1932 to 1983, plus a few subsequent events – from the origins up until the day when Paul Desmure – born on 20/02/1921 at St. Just d’Avray – departed this world.

 The valley of the river Azergues runs through rolling rural countryside to the north-west of Lyon, between the river Saône and the hilltops of the Col des Echarmeaux.
 There are hilltop villages, and vines that produce Beaujolais wine.
 At the southern end of the valley there is quarried a yellow sandstone that gives the region its title of ‘Pays des Pierres Dorées’.